-Does every baby have one?
-How can you tell if it’s a regression or just teething?
-Will I ever sleep again?
-We know infant sleep regressions can take a toll on the whole family, so we’re setting the record straight on five common misconceptions about the 6 month sleep regression.
+We know that an infant sleep regression can take a toll on the whole family, so we’re setting the record straight on five common misconceptions about the 6 month sleep regression.

 Myth: Every baby has a 6-month sleep regression.